 Dora took Mélida’s FARC history in stride.
 “My daughter is married to a policeman; any other is with a soldier,” she said.
 “Javier is with an ex-guerrilla.
 The most effective component we’re missing in this own family is a paramilitary.”

 Dora pulled Mélida aside.
-“I instructed her, ‘Now you have something to combat for that’s now not the revolution.’ ”
+“I instructed her, ‘Now you have something to combat for that’s now not the revolution.'”

-Her daughter, Celeste, turned into born last yr.
+Her daughter, Celeste, was born last year.

 The everyday obligations of motherhood ate up Mélida for weeks.
 But the anger remained.